Richmond Bluebirds: History

-The 1899 Richmond Bluebirds defended their Atlantic League title and won the championship.
-Richmond ended the 1899 season with a record of 63–25, placing 1st in the final standings, as Jake Wells continued as manager.
-Richmond finished the season 13.0 games ahead of the 2nd place Wilkes-Barre Coal Barons.
+The 1899 Richmond Bluebirds defended their Atlantic League title and won their fourth league championship.
+Richmond ended the 1899 season with a record of 63–25, placing first in the final standings, as Jake Wells continued as manager.
+Richmond finished the season 13.0 games ahead of the second place Wilkes-Barre Coal Barons.
 Richmond pitcher Jack Chesbro compiled a 17–4 record with a 2.91 ERA with the Bluebirds before making his major league debut with the 1899 Pittsburgh Pirates.
 On July 7, 1899, Chesbro's contract was sold by Richmond to the Pittsburgh Pirates for $1,500.
 Richmond did not return to Atlantic League play following the 1899 season.

 In 1900, the Richmond Bluebirds became members of the six–team, Class D level Virginia League but disbanded during the season.
 The Virginia league resumed play with the Norfolk Mary Janes, Portsmouth Pirates, Newport News Shipbuilders and as well as teams in Hopewell and Petersburg joining Richmond in beginning league play.

 On June 13, 1900, the Richmond franchise folded with a record of 21–15.
 Charles Boyer and Harry Berte served as managers.
 Petersburg also disbanded during the season.
 Following the 1900 season, the league became the Virginia-North Carolina League.

-The 1901 Richmond Bluebirds reformed and became members of the Class C level Virginia-North Carolina League, before folding during the season.
+Despite folding the season before, Richmond Bluebirds reformed for the 1901 season.
+Richmond became members of the Class C level Virginia-North Carolina League, before again folding during the season.
 The Bluebirds ended the 1901 season with a record of 27–35, when both Norfolk and Richmond were noted to have disbanded in "early July".
-The league continued play until disbanding August 17.
+The league continued play until disbanding on August 17, 1901.
 Charles Kain served as the Richmond manager.
 The team was also referred to as the "Grays" in some references.

 Richmond, Virginia was without a minor league team until the 1906 Richmond Colts began play as members of the Virginia League.
 Today, the Richmond Flying Squirrels continue minor league play in Richmond play as members of the Double-A Northeast League.